hoolies/Linux/Void/README.md

-Many things are nto working on Void linux due to the lack of systemd.
+Many things are not working on Void Linux due to the lack of systemd.

-I will uplaod here the Void specific scripts.
+I will upload here the Void specific scripts.